rtavenar/blog/softdtw.md

 # Conclusion

 **TODO**
-Our next blog post shbould be dedicated to drawing links between optimal transport and dynamic time warping.
+Our next blog post should be dedicated to drawing links between optimal transport and dynamic time warping.